 ✔️ Wipe down the bathrooms

-✔️ Put a load of washing on.
+✔️ Put a load of laundry on.

 ✔️ Prepare anything that you need for making dinner.

-You’ll be amazed at the number of jobs you can tick off your list in one hour every morning! - Make sure you clear up immediately after every meal.
+You’ll be amazed at the number of jobs you can tick off your list in one hour every morning!

-- Prepare your laundry before you go to bed.
+5. Prepare your laundry before you go to bed.

-I like to put my laundry in the washing machine and set it on a timer to start an hour before I get up in the morning, so it’s freshly cleaned and ready to put in the dryer or hang on the line on a nice day.
+I like to put my laundry in the washing machine and set it on a timer to start an hour before I get up in the morning so it’s freshly cleaned and ready to put in the dryer or hang on the line on a nice day.

-If you want to be really organized, have another basket of washing ready to put in when the first one has finished.
+If you want to be organized, have another basket of washing ready to put in when the first one has finished.

 Instead of spending ages cleaning everything like walls, light switches, doors, and kitchen cupboards, try spot cleaning as you see dirt.

-Before you use a magic eraser test it in an inconspicuous area before you clean because they are very abrasive and may take off the paint or scratch glossy surfaces.
+Before you use a magic eraser, test it in an inconspicuous area before you clean because they are very abrasive and may take off the paint or scratch glossy surfaces.

 The same method can be applied when cleaning floors.
 Rather than mopping each day, take a soapy cloth and clean up any spots of dried food, footprints, or water spots.
 This should allow you to save time mopping daily.

 Making all the beds in the house encourages your family to keep the rest of the room clean and tidy and gives the impression that the house is clean.
-Read how to make the perfect bed in this post
+Read how to make the perfect bed in this post.

-- Open windows.
+10. Open windows.

 A clean home doesn’t smell of cleaning products.
-A clean house smells of nothing, it smells of fresh air and is not stuffy.
+A clean house smells of nothing; it smells of fresh air and is not stuffy.

 Other jobs you could add to your routine in the future are: